 (This is Part 2 of Xin Fengxia’s moving life story, Part 1)

 Their love for each other — one a renowned literary talent and the other the Queen of Pingju — touches the heart and is the admiration of the world.
-A talented man and a great beauty brutally persecuted just because they were kind.
+A talented man and a great beauty were brutally persecuted just because they were kind.
 Their enduring true love in times of adversity and peril has become legendary, as has their resolve at withstanding the evil assault battering upon them by the communist regime.
-This “Literary Couple” just wanted to be left alone to follow their own dream, have a decent future for their children, and a free nation for the Chinese people.
+This “Literary Couple” just wanted to be left alone to follow their own dreams, have a decent future for their children, and have a free nation for the Chinese people.